Good Earth Farm | ![]() |

 years of slow sales, we decided to replace Grandma Mary's with Opalka

-grow the variety for seed production.
-Another heirloom paste
+growers willing to grow the variety for seed production.
+Another heirloom,

-tomato alternative we are offering is Blue Beech (OG), a
+paste tomato we are offering is Blue Beech (OG), a variety

-variety that came from Italy and made its way to Vermont where it has been
+that came from Italy and made its way to Vermont where it has been saved for

-saved for years.
-The fruit at elongated and big (1/2 pound each) and can eaten
+years.
+The fruit at elongated and big (1/2 pound each) and can eaten fresh or

 (OG) , which is a classic and well known Italian plum paste tomato.
 The